 But that is exactly what happened to Ron in this case.
-The mild carpet fire did not burn ferociously as would be expected of gasoline, but investigators blamed Ron because he smelled like gasoline, having spilled gasoline on himself two hours prior to the fire, over a mile away from his apartment building.
-As investigators swept the premises for gasoline containers, they found in the open bed of Ron's truck a 2.5-gallon Mount Olympus water jug (with a compromised, broken-seal lid) that contained approximately one-half gallon of gasoline, found after the fire!
-It is quite unusual for an arsonist to not use all of his available accelerant and to return that container to the open bed of his pickup truck, fully visible to police and public!
+The mild fire did not burn ferociously as would be expected of gasoline, but investigators blamed Ron because he smelled like gasoline, having spilled gasoline on himself two hours prior to the fire, over a mile away from his apartment building.
+As investigators swept the premises for gasoline containers, they found in the back of Ron's truck a 2.5-gallon Mount Olympus water jug (with a compromised, broken-seal lid) that suspiciously contained approximately one-half gallon of gasoline, found after the fire!
+It is quite unusual for an arsonist to not use all of his available accelerant and to return that container to the back of his pickup truck, fully visible to police and public!
 No one claimed smelling gasoline anywhere inside the building that night; even a small amount would have been smelled.

-Lentini also states, when describing the use of canines to locate ignitable liquid residues, "... if the laboratory does not confirm the canine alert [or in the Meadows Fire case, the investigators'
+Lentini also states, when describing the use of canines to locate ignitable liquid residues, "... if the laboratory does not confirm the canine alert [or in the Meadows Fire case, the investigators' presumptions], the sample is negative.
+The NFPA Technical Committee on Fire Investigations, addressing the problem of unconfirmed canine alerts being presented to juries, wrote, 'In essence, a fraud is being perpetrated upon the judicial system'" (ibid, 486, emphasis in original).

-This water jug, found in the open bed of Ron's truck, contained ~2 quarts of gasoline after the fire!
-Investigators collected the jug as evidence for the fire case.
+This water jug found in Ron's truck contained ~2 quarts of gasoline, after the fire!
+Investigators collected it as evidence for the fire.